- Induction - Staff

 New managers or supervisors of other people must also complete the on-line training package for supervisors.

 All contractors are required to undertake the University's Contractor Induction.
-For more information on contractor safety consult Buildings and Property.
+For more information on contractor safety consult Property, Facilities and Development.

 All managers and supervisors of staff and students are required to undertake the WHS on-line training package for managers and supervisors, available through Flinders Learning Online (FLO).